 1.1 Domestic scheduled commercial banks having shortfall in lending to priority sector target (40 per cent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher) and / or agriculture target (18 per cent of ANBC or credit equivalent amount of Off-Balance Sheet Exposure, whichever is higher) shall be allocated amounts for contribution to the Rural Infrastructure Development Fund (RIDF) established with NABARD.
 The concerned banks will be called upon by NABARD, on receiving demands from various State Governments, to contribute to RIDF.

-among those prioritized borrowers, do you recognize anyone who makes rs.
-20 or less a day? in the rbi guidelines, bunched together with those weaker sections are these weaker sections:
+the rbi guidelines, bunched together with those weaker sections are these weaker sections:

 (a) Small and marginal farmers with land holding of 5 acres and less, and landless labourers, tenant farmers and share croppers.